calcinai/phpi/README.md

 > **This means that you MUST have python installed alongside PHP for it to function.** _…sortof_

-> There is also a [native PHP extension](https://github.com/calcinai/php-ext-mmap) that is a drop-in replacement for the python subprocess,
+> There is also a [native PHP extension](https://github.com/calcinai/php-ext-mmap) that is a drop-in replacement for the python subprocess
 > which greatly improves performance.
 I'd strongly recommend using it, especially with less powerful Pis.